a) Authorized Borrowers:

 Reference Philosophy of Service:

-Providing assistance, insight, or direction to the simplest of information requests is as valid and important as assisting with the most in-depth of research requests.
+Providing assistance with all information requests is our priority in library services.
 Education, at all levels, is one of the greatest resources available in our society.
 Instilling a positive experience within the library and a love for life-long learning plays an important role in providing individuals the tools and opportunities for personal enrichment, professional development, and achievement of academic excellence.
 An informed and reflective citizenry are capable of making a significant and positive contribution back to society.

-Providing professional and unbiased service to all individuals within the library is the mark of quality library service.
+CGTC Library Services provides professional and unbiased service to all library visitors.
 The library recognizes the varying needs and levels of education within our student body, faculty, and staff and makes every effort to exercise respect, understanding, and good judgment in assisting users.

 Description of Reference Services:

 The library’s goal is to provide effective and personable service, which is best achieved through a combination of professional skills including: projecting an open and helpful appearance, leading the user effectively through the question/negotiation process, and utilizing tact and understanding when addressing and assisting users.
 It is often important to restate the user’s request to confirm the specific nature of their information need before proceeding with assistance.
-This verification process allows librarian and user to better acknowledge and understand the appropriateness and relevancy of sources to search and helps to eliminate any potential frustration or misinformation.
+This verification process allows the library staff and user to understand the appropriateness and relevancy of sources to search and helps to eliminate any potential frustration or misinformation.
 Subsequent clarification is often beneficial in narrowing and identifying the best possible resource.

 While assigned to the Library Reference Desk, public service is the primary responsibility of the librarian or library assistant.
 Ancillary duties such as technical or clerical processing of materials should be considered a lower priority and not impair the level of personal assistance and service to users of the library.